 A powerful addition to your allotment or garden

 The addition of beds of compost into which seeds are direct sown or small plants are transplanted at my allotment has been a game changer.

 Plants are noticeably healthier looking, more vibrant and the success rates for germinating direct sown seeds have increased.

-Be the envy of your neighbouring plot holders, make compost.
+Be the envy of your neighbouring plot holders and make good quality compost.